-Tata Communications (TCL) is a leading global Tier-1 SP offering IZO SD-WAN for managed branch customers across 130 countries in 700 cities.
+Tata Communications (TCL) is a leading global Tier-1 SP, offering IZO SD-WAN for managed branch customers across 130 countries in 700 cities.
 TCL team evaluated multiple network service orchestration solutions including Cisco NSO, Glue Networks and Anuta NCX for their multi-vendor infrastructure consisting of Cisco, Riverbed, Versa and Juniper.
-They chose Anuta NCX for flexibility, multi-vendor coverage, scalability, development toolkit as well as customer service.
+They chose Anuta NCX because of its flexibility, multi-vendor coverage, scalability, development toolkit as well as customer service.

-Listen to Peter juffernholz, AVP of Virtual Network Services, about their experience of introducing DevOps into their organization and the challenges they faced including organization alignment, training of current staff and developing service models.
+Listen to Peter Juffernholz, AVP of Virtual Network Services, talking about his experience of introducing DevOps into his organization and the challenges he faced which included organization alignment, training of current staff and developing service models.

 Using Anuta NCX, TCL reduced CPE provisioning time from 60 minutes to 5 minutes.

 00:00 Welcome to packet Pushers, the data networking podcast that repeatedly, predictably and reliably arrives in your podcatcher every week.